Montana/travis-speedbuild/README.md

-# travis-speedbuild
+# Build time improvements.

-Ways to speed your build up in Travis CI.
+Travis CI use branching and project workflows to enhance the quality, speed and feedback loops for your software assets, these are just some of the ways you can increase the speed and quality even more-so.

 ## Simple ways to speed the Travis build up